RazorSh4rk/Rudy/SOURCING_GUIDE.md

 # BOM

-// Note: Many parts are 3d printable, i will mark them with a *.
+// Note 0: Many parts are 3d printable, i will mark them with a *.
 For testing, i'm using the 120mm bed but it should fit 150mm with about 140mm^2 usable print area.

+// Note 1: feel free to buy the cheapest parts you find, there are added tolerances in the plastic parts that use the flexibility of PETG to let you pull everything square

 | Thing | Price | Link |
 | --- | --- | --- |